khairozzaman91/404-project-not-found/README.md

 3. Created dedicated annotation routes and registered them in the project's URL configuration.

 4. Verified both upload (`POST`) and retrieval (`GET`) endpoints using Postman before integrating the frontend.

+## Dynamic Image Loading & Viewer

+### Implemented
+- Connected the Annotation page with the Django backend.
+- Fetched uploaded images using the Image API.
+- Implemented image upload functionality from the frontend.
+- Displayed uploaded images as dynamic thumbnails.
+- Added image preview in the Image Viewer.
+- Automatically selected the first uploaded image.
+- Updated the image navigation counter dynamically.

+### Problem Faced
+Initially, thumbnails were rendered using static placeholder data, so newly uploaded images were not visible in the interface.
+The Image Viewer also displayed only placeholder content instead of the selected image.

+### Solution
+Integrated the frontend with the backend image APIs.
+Replaced the static thumbnail list with dynamically fetched data, introduced state management for the selected image, and refreshed the image list immediately after each upload.
+This ensured that uploaded images appeared instantly and could be previewed by selecting their thumbnails.